 Estimating the cost of connecting a home to the gas grid is almost impossible as it’ll depend on the following factors:

-If you’re lucky enough to live next to a gas main, i.e within 23 metres of the main, the cost for a hook up could be less than £1000, some energy firms even offer free or heavily discounted connections.
+If you’re lucky enough to live next to a gas main, i.e within 23 metres of the main, the cost for a hook up could be less than £1000, some energy firms even offer free or heavily discounted connections if you agree lengthy-term contract.

 However, for those that live more than 23 metres from the main, the cost can be prohibitively expensive, often several thousand pounds.
 Flats and apartments also tend to cost more as the pipework may need to pass through someone else’s property.